RMerl/asuswrt-merlin/README-merlin.txt

  * RT-AC56U
  * RT-AC68U

 NOTE: all the "R" versions (for example RT-N66R) are the same as their "U" counterparts, they are just different packages aimed at large retailers.
-Firmware is 100% compatible with both U and R versions of the routers.
+The firmware is 100% compatible with both U and R versions of the routers.

 Features
 --------
-Here is a list of features that Asuswrt-merlin brings over the original firmware:
+Here is a list of features that Asuswrt-merlin brings over the original
+firmware:

 System:
    - Based on RT-AC68U 3.0.0.4.374_339 sources from Asus
    - Various bugfixes and optimizations
    - Some components were updated to their latest versions, for improved stability and security
    - Persistent JFFS partition
    - User scripts that run on specific events
    - Cron jobs
-   - Customized config files for router services
+   - Ability to customize the config files used by the router services
    - LED control - put your Dark Knight in Stealth Mode by turning off all LEDs
    - Entware easy setup script (alternative to Optware - the two are mutually exclusive) (not available on RT-AC56U/RT-AC68U)

 Disk sharing:
    - Enable/disable the use of shorter share names